 This is the most important indicator of the type of Christmas do you’re likely to hold.
 By sorting this out you’ll know how much money you have to spend and what is realistic for your budget.
 The budget should be divided by priority, each company is different and it’s important to remember that the event is to ‘thank’ the workforce for their hard work.
 Make it an achievable one!

 3. Establish the type of theme you’d prefer

-At Off Limits Corporate Events we have a number of themed event booked throughout winter including the popular Casino Evening and trending Las Vegas evening events.
+At Off Limits Event Professionals we have a number of themed event booked throughout winter including the popular Casino Evening and trending Las Vegas evening events.
 They’re increasing in popularity because companies don’t have the time or budget for a completely bespoke event.
 These packaged events are popular because they present an entire theme across a venue or function.
 Novelty themes should also be avoided like the plague and the tacky tinsel just won’t make the cut.

 4. Source the venue

 Book early!
 Obviously the best venues get booked up in advance so make sure you pencil the date with your venue in advance.
 Don’t waste time and source the venues with the best availability that’s within your budget.